citelao/cse132-site/04-style-guide.md

 `int rectangleWidth = 5; //the rectangle has a width of 5`

--  When a CSE 132 assignment asks for test cases, **present your test cases clearly and methodically.**
-    *   Test cases should be ordered logically, preferably in the same order as the code being tested.
-    *   Whenever possible, choose test cases whose expected output be quickly computed in your head (without the need for a calculator).
-    *   When there are only a few possible inputs, test them all.
-Otherwise, choose test cases that exercise all branches of the code (for example, one test case that satisfies the condition in an if statement and a second test case that doesn't satisfy the condition).
-    *   Be thorough.
-Pretend that you are an adversary trying to "trick" the program into giving the wrong answer.
-For example, test cases should include zero or negative values even if the "normal" case is a positive number.
-However, you are not obligated to test inputs that violate your stated assumptions.
 -  **Be professional.** Use the same care in preparing your code as you would for any writing assignment.
 Avoid jokes in your code, slang terms, crude comments, etc.

 -  **Use common sense.** Remember that the CSE 132 style guide is only a guide.
 Your primary concern should be making sure that others can read and understand the text of your program.
 If you think an additional comment or particular organization will get your ideas across more effectively, do it.
 However, if you are considering deviating significantly from the guidelines or if you are in doubt about something, discuss it with us first.